cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes leaned back.
 "Then Hawthorne will come for the chest himself."

-"The question is," Mycroft said, watching his brother closely, "will you let him?"
+"The question is," Mycroft said, noted his brother closely, "will you let him?"

 A faint smile touched Holmes’s lips.
 "I rather think not.
 Watson and I have already set our trap."